Engine Coolant Over Temperature Ford: Simplified!

 Why does it happen?

 One of the most common causes of a stuck thermostat is a buildup of rust and sediment in the cooling system.
-Over time, rust and sediment can accumulate in the radiator and thermostat, preventing proper valve operation.
+Over time, rust and sediment can accumulate in the radiator and thermostat, preventing proper thermostat valve operation.

 How to spot the issue?